AnandNair3301/LLMHandler/README.md

 ## Overview

 LLMHandler unifies access to various LLM providers by letting you specify a model using a provider prefix (e.g. `openai:gpt-4o-mini`).
 The package automatically appends JSON schema instructions when a Pydantic model is provided to validate and parse responses.
 Alternatively, you can request unstructured free‑form text.
-Advanced features include batch processing and rate limiting.
+Advanced features include rate limiting, batch processing, and **partial failure handling** when processing multiple prompts.

 ---